-Is your current IT provider hard to track down and even harder to get to come to your office to fix network and computer problems?
+Is your current IT provider hard to track down and even harder to get to your office to fix network and computer problems?
 This is why many quality IT providers offer remote desktop support to provide quick service.
 It can also enable employees to access workstations remotely for troubleshooting or certain processes that must be done on specific machines, such as RAM and CPU-intensive database work.
 But is ceding remote access to your computers safe?
-The short answer is yes, usually; if used properly, remote desktop access can be convenient and secure.
+The short answer is yes; usually, remote desktop access can be convenient and secure if used properly.

 Benefits of remote desktop access

 There are a host of benefits to utilizing a managed IT provider that can access your computers using remote desktop access, a few of which include:

 - Convenience – Many IT issues can be handled quickly and remotely, solving any IT issues you’re experiencing faster than if you had to wait for a visit from a technician.
 Besides, workers who need to access certain computers at any hour can do so easily.

 - Cost-effective – Some managed service providers charge for a technician’s travel time to get to your office.
 With remote access, a technician accesses your machine from a secure location and instantly can troubleshoot a wide array of issues.
 Of course, a truly full-service provider won’t bill you extra if travel is required.

 - 24/7 support – Another benefit of remote support is that it can allow IT companies to offer 24/7 support, which is good news for organizations that operate around the clock or ones that can’t let machines sit idle for maintenance during working hours.

 How to ensure remote desktop access is secure.

 Before you agree to have any remote access software installed on your machine, you should follow these steps to keep your corporate infrastructure and data security.